Preparation and Filing of the Account

 Line 3: Gains on Asset Sales

 Gains on asset sales would represent a change in value based on the disposition of an asset.
 For example, if an automobile was listed for $5,000.00 on the inventory and it was sold for $6,000.00, you would show a gain of $1,000.00.
 Likewise, under category 7 “Losses”, if that automobile sold for $4,000.00 you would show a loss of $1,000.00.
 Please note that changes in market value are not reflected on the accounting except at the very end where the market value of assets on hand is shown.
 You do not need to adjust for changes in market value unless the asset is sold.
 If you have 100 shares of Exxon stock at $10.00 per share, that carrying value of $1,000.00 will carry all the way through each accounting until the asset is sold and a gain or loss is reported, or until the asset is distributed to a beneficiary in kind, at which time it is distributed at its carrying value for purposes of the accounting.
+Remember however that market value must be used to make proper distributions as it is market value that determines what the beneficiary actually received.
 For example, if 100 shares of Exxon at $10.00 per share were listed on the inventory, the carrying value would be $1,000.00.
 If those shares were sold by you as fiduciary and you obtained $20.00 per share at the time of sale, a gain of $1,000.00 would be shown.
 Likewise, any loss would be shown if they were sold for less than $10.00.

-If the shares are distributed equally to two beneficiaries under the will, they would be shown as 50 shares to John Doe at $10.00 per share (the carrying value) and 50 shares to Jane Doe at $10.00 per share (the carrying value) and not at the market value.
+If the shares are distributed equally to two beneficiaries under the will, they would be shown as 50 shares to John Doe at $10.00 per share (the carrying value) and 50 shares to Jane Doe at $10.00 per share (the carrying value) since each is receiving the same asset in distribution.
 Please be careful, however, if you are distributing different stocks to different beneficiaries as the market value of the stocks at the time of distribution will need to be considered in making distributions as well as the nature of the stocks being distributed.
+NOTE: The distribution of different stocks to equal beneficiaries is not suggested.
+The proper procedure is to split each stock into equal shares for distribution, unless the beneficiaries have agreed otherwise, by written, notarized consent.

 Line 4: Adjustments